Staff

 Dr. kj | co-Director

 Dr. kj, an Indigenous Yoeme (Yaqui)/Bisayan person living with colonized family histories, born and raised on occupied Tongva Land in Los Angeles, California, embarks on a transformative educational journey fueled by a profound connection to Native Land.
-Dr. kj's ancestors originate from Sonora, Mexico (paternal), and the Bisayan islands in the Philippines and Mexico (maternal), where they worked in farm labor camps in Arizona cotton fields and in Hawai'i plantations as sakada, respectively, which is why Dr. kj has devoted time loving and learning with the Indigenous Land of both Arizona and Hawai'i, and California deserts.
+Dr. kj's ancestors originate from Arizona and Sonora, Mexico (paternal), and the Bisayan islands in the Philippines and Mexico (maternal), where they worked in farm labor camps in Arizona cotton fields and in Hawai'i plantations as sakada, respectively, which is why Dr. kj has devoted time loving and learning with the Indigenous Land of both Arizona and Hawai'i, and California deserts.
 Dr. kj's passion for immersive and reciprocal place-based life and learning finds a perfect match in the Co-Director role at The Field Semester, where Dr. kj eagerly anticipates sharing and learning ecological lifeways that harmonize with the program's visionary mission.

 With teaching experience and graduate student oversight at UC Riverside and UC Santa Cruz in anthropology, feminist studies, ethnic studies, and Native American/Indigenous studies, Dr. kj is also a published author and poet whose work brings to the forefront ancestral knowledge and emotion.
 Simultaneously, Dr. kj has worked closely with Los Angeles and Oakland youth, teaching in school settings and beyond as a science teacher, social science teacher, special education, and environmental educator.
 Dr. kj's readiness and enthusiasm to collaborate with the TFS Board of Directors and local, regional, and global communities reflect a commitment to co-creating a nurturing learning environment rooted in love and vibrancy.
 Described as empathetic, enthusiastic, observant, protective, and reflective, Dr. kj brings a unique blend of qualities and visionary imaginings to The Field Semester.
 Dr. kj's goal is to foster an empowering and authentically curious learning environment that celebrates neurodiversity and unites human and more-than-human beings with joy and a good heart.